-Welcome to the 2022 edition of the MESA Tax guide — our flagship thought leadership publication on tax in the Middle East and South Asia (MESA) region.
+Glad to present the 2022 edition of the MESA Tax guide — our flagship thought leadership publication on tax in the Middle East and South Asia (MESA) region.

 Today, it would be fair to say that tax has taken center stage in the boardroom discussions.
 Thus, the tax leaders of today need to be up-to-date with the changing tax landscapes and keep themselves informed of the cross-border taxation policies.
 Taxation continues to play a pivotal role in the economic development of the Kingdom.
 In the last two years major initiatives have been undertaken to create a tax environment which seeks to both encourage investment and raise revenue.